- About Us

 Because a portion of the loan is guaranteed by the US Department of Veterans Affairs, lenders are able to offer more relaxed guidelines, lower interest rates, and there is no down payment required*.
 VA loans are available for primary residences only and this benefit may be used repeatedly over time.
 There are also VA refinancing programs.

-VA loans require a 600 minimum credit score and allow Debt to Income (DTI) ratios up to 45%.
-This is your monthly gross qualifying income compared to your debt load and new house payment.
+VA loans require a 580 minimum credit score.
+Most VA loans are capped at 45% of your gross qualifying income compared to your debt load and new mortgage payment.

 VA loans require a Certificate of Eligibility (COE) from US Department of Veterans Affairs to determine eligibility for the loan.
 A loan cannot be issued without a COE in the borrower’s name.